williamw520/williamw520.github.io/_posts/2025-09-23-back-to-basic-reading-file-in-zig.md

 This check ensures that any remaining data in the buffer after the loop finishes is also processed and printed.

-### Beyond Newlines: Custom Delimiters

-This program isn't limited to just reading lines.
-You can specify any single byte as a delimiter using a command-line argument.
-For example, to break data using a comma:
+To test the last part, use a custom delimiter by specifying a character as a delimiter on the command-line.
+To break data using a comma:

 ```bash
 zig run read_lines.zig -- test2.txt ,
 ```

-Let `test2.txt` contains comma-separated values:
+Let `test2.txt` contain comma-separated values:
 ```
 abc,def,xyz,123,456
 ```